minhhh/unity-editorextension-manual/readme.md

 ## Custom Editor

-Unity allows creating a custom inspector for your custom defined classes.
+Unity allows creating a custom inspector for built-in classes or your custom classes.

 To create a new inspector, create a new `EditorClass` and decorate it with `CustomEditor` attribute.